OrestisZavlis/RelationalDisorder/README.md

 # A generative model of personality disorder as a relational disorder

 ## Introduction
-This repository includes code on a model that formalizes (static) personality disorders as (dynamic) relational disorders, using the computational process of mental inference.
+This repository includes code on a model that formalizes (static) personality disorders as (dynamic) relational disorders.
+The model is based on the computational process of mental inference.
 The idea that personality disorders can be viewed as mentalizing / object relational disorders has its roots in traditional psychoanalytic theories that viewed personality ...

 ## Mental Inference